Factom-Asset-Tokens/FAT/fatips/x.md

 # FATIP-X

-[FATIP-X](/) is the initial standard that describes the core framework, conventions, and guidelines for creating FATIP standards for submission.
+[FATIP-X](/) is the initial standard that describes the core framework, conventions, contribution guidelines, and ecosystem of FATIP standards.

 # What Is An FATIP?